 The holidays bring a host of fantasy related media into our homes.
 Every year visions of our favorite holiday-themed tales waltz out of the television, from the stop-motion delights of Rudolf the Red-Nosed Reindeer and Santa Claus is Comin’ to Town to mere animated fare like Frosty the Snowman and the Charlie Brown Christmas Special.
 New holiday-themed movies premiere in theatres at Thanksgiving and play relentlessly until Christmas (and often beyond); former holiday film releases, like Will Ferrell’s delightful Elf, run constantly on television.

 But holiday-themed fantasy offerings often pave the way for more traditional fantasy material at this time of the year.
 While the summer, and particularly Memorial Day, has been the territory of action and science fiction film releases, the period between Thanksgiving and Christmas has recently brought a horde of fantasy movie premieres.
-Peter Jackson’s The Lord of the Rings films were released in theatres the weekend before Christmas in 2001, 2002, and 2003; both parts of his film version of The Hobbit (The Hobbit: An Unexpected Journey and The Hobbit: There and Back Again) are planned for similar December releases in 2012 and 2013.
+Peter Jackson’s The Lord of the Rings and the first two Hobbit films were released in theatres in the weeks before Christmas.
 Although only four of the eight Harry Potter films were released in November (the others hit theatres during the summer movie season), several usually appear around the holidays on a major television network (not to mention cable).

 Rankin/Bass’ animated version of JRR Tolkien’s The Hobbit was first broadcast on Sunday, Nov.
 27, 1977, on NBC, at the tail end of the Thanksgiving weekend that year.
 Such science fantasy fare as Star Wars was not immune.
 Though the films all released on prime summer movie weekends, the three made-for-TV specials all first aired around Thanksgiving: CBS first broadcast the infamous Star Wars Holiday Special on Nov.
 17, 1978; ABC aired Caravan of Courage: An Ewok Adventure on Nov.
 25, 1984; and that same network broadcast Ewoks: The Battle for Endor on Nov.
 24, 1985.